Oil price fall puts squeeze on North Sea energy minnows

 Instead, Brent crude prices fell as low as $58.5 a barrel last week and the major oil firms are shifting their focus to more promising new areas in south-east Asia, Africa and shale oil plays in North America.

-While Britain’s growing pool of small-scale firms, such as Parkmead (PMG.L), Hurricane Energy (HUR.L) and Infrastrata (INFAT.L), can be more nimble when it comes to adopting new technologies, many of the areas remaining to be explored are remote and therefore costly.
+While Britain’s growing pool of small-scale firms, such as Parkmead, Hurricane Energy and Infrastrata , can be more nimble when it comes to adopting new technologies, many of the areas remaining to be explored are remote and therefore costly.

 “If they don’t have the money they can’t fund activity,” said Brian Nottage, general manager at oil and gas advisory Hannon Westwood.

-An example is Atlantic Petroleum (ATLA.CO), which produces oil in the UK North Sea and has cut its exploration spending for 2015 by 75 percent, arguing it needed to save cash to fund its operating fields in the current oil price environment.
+An example is Atlantic Petroleum, which produces oil in the UK North Sea and has cut its exploration spending for 2015 by 75 percent, arguing it needed to save cash to fund its operating fields in the current oil price environment.

 An increasing number of firms looking to enter new fields are now offering “farm-outs”, allowing investors including rival companies, to take a stake in the new project.